-When deciding on the right TV streaming service you’ll also need to think about how many different devices you want to use.
+When deciding on the right TV streaming service you’ll also need to think about how many different devices you’ll want to use.
 If you live in a large household, you’ll want to avoid the inevitable arguments over who's watching what and ensure your service can be accessed by more than one device.
 Netflix for instance can be streamed from your smartphone and tablet in addition to desktop and television.
 You’ll get access to 6 different accounts where you can stream up to two movies or TV shows at the same time.
 There is also an option to upgrade to four streams at the same time from your account page.
 In addition to Netflix, with an HBO or Amazon Prime subscription, you’ll be able to account-share with family members.

 In terms of billing, TV streaming services usually charge a monthly subscription fee for using their service.
 Some services offer customers the option of paying their annual subscription fee up front for a discounted rate.
 Paying yearly can save you money, but paying monthly offers more flexibility because you can opt out before the next monthly billing date.
 In addition to the subscription fee, many services offer paid add-ons such as additional channels or features.
 As with any service, consider the cost of add-ons before they start to pile up.

 Once you’ve made the decision to subscribe to a TV streaming service, all that’s left to do is subscribe.
-Start by checking out the streaming services that offer free trials.
-Get to know the different streaming channels and shows before committing to a paid subscription.
-If it’s variety and a lengthy free trial that you’re after, sign up for an Amazon Prime subscription , throw some popcorn in the microwave and start streaming great content.
-If you’re looking for something specific – such as news, entertainment, sports, or family – then check out our other recommended services above.
+Start by checking out the streaming services offering free trials.
+Get to know the different streaming channels and shows, before commiting to a paid subscription.
+If it’s variety and a lengthy free trial that you’re after, sign up for an Amazon Prime subscription , throw some popcorn in the microwave and enjoy streaming some great shows.